tampakrap/puppet-hiera/README.md

   will automatically install the `hiera-eyaml-gpg` and `gpgme` packages.
-If you are using [puppetserver](https://github.com/puppetlabs/puppet-server) with the [puppetserver_gem](https://github.com/puppetlabs/puppetlabs-puppetserver_gem) provider, you will need to use the `ruby_gpg` package which does not any C extensions.
+If you are using [puppetserver](https://github.com/puppetlabs/puppet-server) with the [puppetserver_gem](https://github.com/puppetlabs/puppetlabs-puppetserver_gem) provider, you will need to use the `ruby_gpg` package which does not have any C extensions.
 See https://tickets.puppetlabs.com/browse/SERVER-497 for more info.
 * In case you specify `deep` or `deeper` merge\_behavior, then this module will automatically install the `deep_merge` package.